The IBR MRC DTP in a nutshell

-You will follow an MSc course combining taught modules and laboratory-based research projects and, upon successful completion, progress onto a 3 year PhD in the areas of molecular, cellular and tissue dynamics, microbiology and infection, applied biomedical technologies or artificial intelligence and data science.
+You will follow an MSc course (MSc in IBR) combining taught modules and lab-based research projects and, upon successful completion, progress onto a 3 year PhD in the areas of:

 A unique multidisciplinary training environment, providing core skills in biology, computation and physical sciences.

 Studying as an interdisciplinary student is equipping me with a wide range of employable skills.

 Third year MRC DTP student Filipe tells us about his experiences of the course.